bow/abifpy/README.rst

     if ``char=False``, the phred quality values is returned instead.

 trim(sequence[, cutoff=0.05])
-    Trims the sequence using Richard Mott's algorithm (used in phred) with the probability cutoff of 0.05, can be used for trimming quality values returned by ``qual()`` as well.
+    Returns a trimmed sequence using Richard Mott's algorithm (used in phred) with the probability cutoff of 0.05, can be used for trimming quality values returned by ``qual()`` as well.

 getData(key)
-    Returns a metadata stored in the file, accepts keys from ``data`` (see below).
+    Returns metadata stored in the file, accepts keys from ``dir`` (see below).
-    This is a half-cooked method, not yet capable of extracting the entire file metadata.

 export([outFile="", qual=0])
     Writes a fasta (``qual=0``), qual (``qual=1``), or fastq (``qual=1``) file from the trace file.
-Default output is tracefile.fa.
+Default output is ``tracefile.fa``.

 TAGS
     Dictionary for determining which metadata are extracted.